Administrative Procedures for Physical Resources

 Damage to College-issued equipment (laptops, desktop computers, etc.) must be reported to the Information Technology Department Helpdesk.
 Attempts will be made to repair the equipment; and as required, equipment will be replaced.
 In the case of damage due to negligence, replacement will not occur until the Executive Director of Information Technology has documented the damage with the appropriate supervisor.
 Any repayment of replacement costs or other corrective action is at the discretion of the supervisor and the Executive Director of Human Resources.

 Full-time employees may request a licensed version of MS-Office for working at home and will be loaned a CD-ROM with the software.
 Software installation and all potential risk to personally owned systems is the responsibility of the requesting employee.
 Before the software is issued, the requesting employee must sign an affidavit that the issued software (to be installed on non-MVCC equipment) will be used for MVCC-related business needs; this form must also be signed by the appropriate supervisor, indicating approval.

-- At periodic intervals or due to computer obsolescence, campus computers (in offices and academic labs) will be removed and/or replaced by the Information Technology Department.
-In the case of bulk removals, the Physical Plant will offer appropriate assistance.
+• At periodic intervals or due to computer obsolescence, campus computers (in offices and academic labs) will be removed and/or replaced by the Information Technology Department.

 DATA PRIVACY AND SOFTWARE USE

 Anyone having data representation in a college database has the right to data privacy.
 There are specific federal and state legal rights involving personal data access, manipulation and dissemination that are afforded to everyone.
 They address:

 • Right of access - "legitimate interest" required in the normal conduct of business